 - Folding Maps

 - Trade-show / Expo marketing ideas

-Long ago when little was known about the earth and many believed it to be flat, there was no such thing as a boring map.
-When medieval cartographers drew maps depicting regions of the earth about which little was known, they filled in the unknown places with fanciful depictions of dragons, sea serpents, and mythological figures.
-Highly stylized lettering was used to name the various places.
-When the map was finished, it was a work of art.
+Long ago when little was known about the earth, and many believed it to be flat, there was no such thing as a boring map.
+When medieval cartographers drew maps depicting regions of the planet about which little was known, they filled in the unknown places with fanciful depictions of dragons, sea serpents, and mythological figures.
+The highly stylized lettering was used to name the various areas.
+With the map finished, it was a work of art.

 There are many ways to add style and personalization to an event map.
-Some road maps have fanciful 3D illustrations of houses, signs, and landmarks in the spaces between the roads.
+Some roadmaps have whimsical 3D illustrations of houses, signs, and landmarks in the spaces between the roads.
 Historic landmarks are often depicted this way on pedestrian maps of cities full of historical significance.
-This kind of depiction makes an area seem more special and fun a place to visit.
-Cities, states, and even countries have made good use of this practice for decades in order to promote tourism.
+This kind of depiction makes an area seem unique and fun a place to visit.
+Cities, states, and even countries have made good use of this practice for decades to promote tourism.

 When creating an event map, don't print it out of Google maps.
 Make it a work of art like the cartographers of old.
 Create a customized event map.
 If you are interested in getting professionally made event maps, please contact us.